EU's Dijsselbloem expects deal on Greek bailout next week: spokesman

-BRUSSELS The chair of the Eurogroup of euro zone finance ministers expects a deal on the Greek bailout program at a meeting on June 15, his spokesman said on Friday.
+BRUSSELS (Reuters) - The chair of the Eurogroup of euro zone finance ministers expects a deal on the Greek bailout program at a meeting on June 15, his spokesman said on Friday.

 Jeroen Dijsselbloem, who plays a key role in the Greek talks, expected a "deal on the full completion of the second review" at the Eurogroup meeting in Luxembourg next week, his spokesman told Reuters.